Please welcome author Stuart Horwitz with a guest post on writing flashbacks.

 In other words, what are we flashing back from?
 This is where I think it is useful to introduce a companion term to flashback, the reading present.
 The reading present is the main narrative throughline, the most commonly visited time period, the one whose beginning and end most closely mirrors the beginning and end of the book as a whole.

 There are good reasons to leave the reading present: by flashing back we can deepen characterization, create suspense, or introduce other characters and events that will eventually matter a great deal to our outcome.
-But there are also bad reasons to use flashback, not morally bad reasons of course, just whoops-I-painted-myself-in-a-wicked-corner bad reasons.
+But there are also bad reasons to use flashbacks—not morally bad reasons, of course—just whoops-I-painted-myself-in-a-wicked-corner bad reasons.

 To assist with this quandary, I offer the following five rules of writing flashbacks: